 Selective electrolysis

 Selective electrolysis is an electrolytic coating process conducted without immersing the part in a bath.
-The bath is brought to the part by a special anode device (also called buffer) impregnated with electrolyte and adapted to the shape and size of the part to be coated.
+The bath is brought to the part by a special anode device (also called pad) impregnated with electrolyte and adapted to the shape and size of the part to be coated.

-Buffer electrolysis is applicable not only in the case of industrial maintenance but also on new parts in small or medium series.
+Pad electrolysis is applicable not only in the case of industrial maintenance but also on new parts in small or medium series.

 The advantages of selective electrolysis